-If you would like to own a home, small to medium-sized communities can offer more affordable options.
-According to the Canadian Real Estate Association’s National Price Map, the average home price in the Greater Toronto area is $768,400 CAD; compare that with the cost of a home in Windsor-Essex County: $305,983 CAD.
+If you would like to own a home, smaller communities can offer more affordable options.
+According to the Canadian Real Estate Association’s National Price Map, the average home price in the Greater Toronto area is $768,400 CAD.
+Compare that with the cost of a home in Windsor-Essex County: $305,983 CAD.
 On the other hand, you will most likely rent a home during your first few months in Canada.
-If you are heading to a smaller community, keep in mind that it will have fewer rental units, and what is available may be more difficult to find.
+If you are heading to a smaller community, then they might have fewer rental units available.
 However, major cities offer lots of rental options.

 When considering a major move, you will want to look into the daily logistics of what your life will be like, such as how you will get around.
 Most medium-sized centres will have a public transportation system; smaller communities may not.
 Review bus routes in relation to where you plan to live and work, and the location of grocery stores, schools, and other important places.